microsoft/responsible-ai-workshop/perequisites/deploying-a-model-in-Azure-and-using-it-in-python.md

 Please make sure you have completed all the instructions in [Getting started with Azure](getting-started-with-azure.md) beforehand so that you have created your Azure account, your Hub and your project in [Azure AI Studio](https://azure.microsoft.com/en-us/products/ai-studio/)!

-You might consider completing the [Introduction to Azure AI Studio] module on [Microsoft Learn](https://docs.microsoft.com/en-us/learn/).
+You might consider completing the [Introduction to Azure AI Studio](https://learn.microsoft.com/en-us/training/modules/introduction-to-azure-ai-studio/) module on [Microsoft Learn](https://docs.microsoft.com/en-us/learn/).

-## Deploying an Large Language Model (LLM) in Azure
+## Deploying a Large Language Model (LLM) in Azure

 Proceed with the following steps: